shubhankar30/lifeInWeeks/README.txt

 Visit at (https://shubhankar30.github.io/lifeInWeeks/)

+Made with basic html, css, javascript.

 Simple website to visualise life in blocks made of weeks.
 Just enter birthdate.

+Feel free to add any improvements or suggestions.